stan1651/professional-readme-generator/README.md

 # professional-readme-generator

 ## Description
-The motivation for this project came
+The motivation for this project was to create an easy to use README generator to automate a very common part of creating new repositories.
+This should cut down on time needed for this particular task. it was a fun project for me and I hope it useful.

 ## Table of Contents (Optional)
 - [Installation](#installation)